WriteShop success stories: Where are they now?

 Take heart.
 You’re teaching your children that writing is more than random thoughts tossed onto paper.
 You’re helping them learn to use important tools that lay a foundation for future writing—writing that will take shape and mature as their knowledge, life experiences, vocabulary, and thinking skills develop.

 My girls were intuitive writers, easy to guide and easy to teach.
 But I didn’t have much faith that my reluctant 12-year-old son (the WriteShop guinea pig) would be able to write.
 Our journey was hard, and we experienced more than our share of frustration.
 But diligence paid off.
-He’s now a 25-year-old PhD candidate whose writing has actually become his work.
+He’s now a pastor who holds a PhD in theology.
+Writing, once his nemesis, is now a vital part of his life and work.

 Your child may not become a scholar . . . and that’s okay.
 But good writing skills will take him far in the workplace and in life.
 So stay the course, and be encouraged that a great deal can—and will—happen between now and adulthood.